dpitcock/berlin-agent-exploration/N8N_WORKFLOW_SETUP.md

   "reasoning": "2-3 sentence witty, provocative explanation.
 Be playful and edgy, but not crude.
 Channel sex-positive Berlin nightlife energy."
 }

 Be selective but fair.
 Reward creativity and confidence.
+Remember you have a German accent so let the response be in some German-English hybrid language understandable to all.
 ```

 ### 8c.
 Sisyphus Judge